 Between the sixteenth and eighteenth centuries Russia began to deal in stoat.
-This was a weasel-like animal and it had a particularly wonderful winter coat, referred to as ermine.
+This weasel-like animal had a particularly wonderful winter coat, referred to as ermine.
 Ermine was silky and dense and frequently used to trim robes, crowns, and peerage caps, thus it was considered a “royal and noble ornament.”
-It was also used to line coronation cloaks, achieved by sewing numerous ermine furs together so as to create a pattern from the hanging black-tipped tails of the stoat.
+It was also used to line coronation cloaks, achieved by sewing numerous ermine furs together so as to create a pattern with the hanging black-tipped tails of the stoat.
 Additionally, ermine became attached to heraldry.
-This caused one nineteenth century writer to note ermine was “the principal furs employed in the heraldry of any country, and the only ones known in France or Scotland.”
+This caused one nineteenth century writer to note that ermine was “the principal furs employed in the heraldry of any country, and the only ones known in France or Scotland.”

 In the 1820s, another interesting animal fashion took hold of Europeans.
-This fashion was called à la giraffe. À la giraffe became all the rage in 1826 after a female giraffe was given to Charles X and a male giraffe to George IV by the Ottoman Viceroy of Egypt, Mehmet Ali Pasha.
-The giraffes landed in Marseilles and it was the first time the exotic animal was seen in Europe.
-People were so fascinated by the giraffe, everyone embraced à la giraffe.
+This fashion was called à la giraffe and it became all the rage in 1826 after a female giraffe was given to Charles X and a male giraffe was presented to George IV by the Ottoman Viceroy of Egypt, Mehmet Ali Pasha.
+When the giraffes landed in Marseilles, it was the first time the exotic animal was seen in Europe.
+People were so fascinated by it, everyone embraced à la giraffe.
 “Bonnets, shoes, gloves, [ribands,] and gowns were made à la giraffe; quadrilles, too, were danced, and café-au-lait made à la giraffe.”
 You could also find the couleur giraffe on all sorts of shawls, hats, and shoes.
 Also popular was the enormous giraffe bow created using one, two, or even three bows shaped by wire and fastened securely so as to cover a woman’s entire head.
 In 1829, the à la Giraffe hairdo became popular.
 It was an elevated style and consisted of “innumerable curls in raised clusters, confined by narrow platted braids, which by being twisted round, support[ed], and [kept] them firm together.”
 However, a year late the hairdo was out of style causing one journalist to write “the giraffe head-dress made the fairest female a ‘figure o’ fun!'”

-As popular as Jocko was, there was a certain rhinoceros that was more popular.
+As popular as Jocko was, there was a certain rhinoceros that was even more popular.
 She was a female Indian rhinoceros whose mother was killed by hunters.
-She was adopted by Jan Albert Sichterman, a director of the Dutch East Indian Company.
-However, eventually, in 1740, the gentle rhino became the possession of Douwe Mout van der Meer, Captain of the Knappenhof, who took her to the Netherlands.
-Van deer Meer then began to exhibit her under the name “Dutch,” until four years later when she became known as “Clara.”
+She was adopted by Jan Albert Sichterman, a director of the Dutch East Indian Company, but, eventually, in 1740, the gentle rhino became the possession of Douwe Mout van der Meer, Captain of the Knappenhof, who took her to the Netherlands.
+He then began to exhibit her under the name “Dutch,” until four years later when she became known as “Clara.”

 Extremely tall feathers also became all rage in England during the Regency Era.
 This resulted in numerous illustrations of women wearing them, and the Times found such humor in their extended height, they reported that “a well-dressed Lady, who nods with dexterity, can give a friend a little tap upon the shoulder across the room, without incommoding the dancers.”
 Another article jokingly said, “The Ladies now wear feathers exactly at their own length, so that a woman of fashion is twice as long upon her feet as in her bed.”